1905

 1928

-- New plate type: State-Owned.
-No prefix, just "STATE OF DELAWARE" in 1928, "S" prefix starting in 1929).
+- New plate type: State Owned.
+These plates had no prefix, just "STATE OF DELAWARE" in 1928, "S" prefix starting in 1929.

 |